 High band for 5G

-The Frequency allocation Committee under the Minister for MoCIT will decide on the 5G Frequency band in Nepal, as per the recommendations from the forum.
+For now, NTA has awarded the 2600 MHz band to Nepal Telecom for the 5G trial.
+Later, the Frequency allocation Committee under the Minister for MoCIT will decide on the commercial 5G Frequency band in Nepal, as per the recommendations from the forum.
 As the telcos like Ntc and Ncell are awaiting this 5G Spectrum allocation for 5G network testing, they are to lobby for this decision to happen soon.

 They shall also take a decision to allow technology neutrality for the already existing frequency bands, used for either 2G, 3G, or 4G.
-With which, they can implement the already allocated frequency spectrum for 5G Network.
+With this, they can implement the already allocated frequency spectrum for the 5G Network.

 With the above information, you should be careful while buying a 5G phone to use when the 5G network becomes available in Nepal.
 Please make sure that the low and mid bands are supported in the 5G smartphone you are buying.

 Well, we have a separate post to answer if we need a 5G network in Nepal at the moment.
 But definitely, we need to prepare in advance by fulfilling all the requirements for the next-generation 5G network.